 - Other items/objects or substances that could be used for harming others

 - Drones, remote control aircrafts and other Unmanned Aerial Vehicles not used by the organiser or the authorities

 - Crappy attitude towards your wonderful fellow human beings

-These lists may be updated at any given time.
+We reserve the right to make any changes to these lists, and they may be updated at any given time.
 The final decision about whether an item or a substance is safe to bring into the festival site or not is made by the security guards.